gustavnavar/Grid.Blazor/docs/blazor_client/Crud.md

 Parameter | Description
 --------- | -----------
-enabled | boolean to configure if the field is shown as a ```<select>``` html element expression | function to get the selected value (it must return an string value) url | absolute path for the web service to get the values and titles to be shown in the drop-down element (it must return an ```IEnumerable<SelectItem>```)
+enabled | boolean to configure if the field is shown as a ```<select>``` html element expression | function to get the selected value for update and delete forms (it must return an string value) url | absolute path for the web service to get the values and titles to be shown in the drop-down element of create and update forms (it must return an ```IEnumerable<SelectItem>```)

+The type of fields currently supported as foreign keys are:
+- string
+- DateTime
+- DateTimeOffset
+- TimeSpan
+- Int16
+- Int32
+- Int64
+- UInt16
+- UInt32
+- UInt64
+- Byte
+- Single
+- Double
+- Decimal
+- bool
+- Guid

 This is an example of back-end web service to get values and titles for a drop-down: